Kyrgyz-Turkish Manas University

-Manas University was founded according to an agreement between the governments of the Republic of Turkey and the Kyrgyz Republic about establishment of Kyrgyz-Turkish Manas University in Bishkek, which was signed in Izmir on September 30, 1995.
-The agreement was afterward approved by the competent authorities of both countries.
+Kyrgyz-Turkish Manas University (KTMU) is a public university in Bishkek, founded according to an agreement between the governments of the Republic of Turkey and the Kyrgyz Republic, which was signed in Izmir on September 30, 1995.
 The university began operation in the 1997-1998 academic year.

 To be accepted to the university, students from the Kyrgyz Republic must pass a university entrance examination, while students from Turkey are accepted according to their score on the Student Selection and Placement Center examination (TCS), as do other students from Turkic peoples and related communities.

-By the end of 2011, there were 3809 undergraduate students studying at 9 faculties, 4 high schools, and 1 vocational school.
-Also there were 196 graduate students at 2 institutions.
+According to the Spring semester of the 2023-2024 academic year, there are 4393 undergraduate and associate degree students studying in 12 faculties and 1 high school of vocational education.
+Additionally, 380 students are studying in post-graduate institute.

-According to the Council of Higher Education (Turkey), the university has the same status as other universities in Turkey.
-The education in the university is free; students are provided with an Academic Achievement Scholarship.
+According to the Council of Higher Education of Turkey, the university has the same status as other universities in Turkey.
+Tuition at the university is free; students are provided with an Academic Achievement Scholarship.
 Textbooks are supplied.
 The educational scholarship is given by the Republic of Turkey.
 Students are provided with affordable lunches and can apply for accommodation in the dorms.

-The teaching languages of the university are Turkish and Kyrgyz as well as English and Russian.
+The languages of instruction at the university are Turkish and Kyrgyz as well as English and Russian.

 Manas University is represented by a multicultural environment with students from 14 countries and regions.
-Outside of class, students enjoy a lively campus life with a range of sports teams, clubs, and campus events including contests, festivals, career days, tournaments and more.
+Alongside classes, there is a range of sports teams, clubs, and campus events including contests, festivals, career days, and tournaments.

-To supplement learning, KTMU provides internship opportunities for students in the Central Bank of Turkey, the Istanbul Stock Exchange (ISE), Turkey Radio and Television Corporation (TRT), Turkey Union of Chambers and Commodity Exchanges (TOBB), Turkish Ziraat Bank and other institutions.
-Students may also participate in exchange programs through Mevlana, ERASMUS PLUS, Open World, US Central Asian Education Foundation.
+To supplement learning, KTMU provides internship opportunities for students at the Central Bank of Turkey, the Istanbul Stock Exchange (ISE), Turkey Radio and Television Corporation (TRT), Turkey Union of Chambers and Commodity Exchanges (TOBB), Turkish Ziraat Bank and other institutions.
+Students may also participate in exchange programs through Mevlana, ERASMUS PLUS, Orhun Exchange, Open World, and US Central Asian Education Foundation.